 All large companies(1) and all companies listed on regulated markets (except micro-enterprises) must comply with CSRD reporting requirements.

 When is the CSRD mandated by?

-Gradual rollout with first companies due to file in Q1 2025 (applies to FY 2024).
+The Corporate Sustainability Reporting Directive officially entered into force on 5 January 2023.
+A gradual rollout with the first companies due to file will occur in Q1 2025 (applies to FY 2024).

 - A net turnover of €40 million or more

 - All listed companies (with the exception of micro-enterprises) will also be affected.